R3D-R4V3N/Nodo/README.md

 So how are responses sent?
 We use a custom **Post-Processor** called `GlobalResponseSender`.
 This processor runs after every endpoint and is responsible for creating the final HTTP response.
 It takes the object returned by your endpoint—typically an `Ardalis.Result`—and intelligently maps it to the correct HTTP status code.

 For example:
-- If your endpoint returns a successful `Result<ProductDto>`, the processor creates a `200 OK` response containing the product data.
+- If your endpoint returns a successful `Result<ChatDto.Index>`, the processor creates a `200 OK` response containing the chat data.
 - If it returns `Result.Invalid(errors)`, the processor creates a `400 Bad Request` response with the validation errors.
 - If it returns `Result.NotFound()`, it becomes a `404 Not Found` response.